jfversluis/Plugin.Maui.Audio/README.md

 ## API Usage

-`Plugin.Maui.Audio` provides the `AudioManager` class that allows for the creation of `AudioPlayer`s.
+`Plugin.Maui.Audio` provides the `AudioManager` class that allows for the creation of `AudioPlayer`s and `AudioRecorder`s.
 The `AudioManager` can be used with or without dependency injection.

 ### `AudioManager`